sebastiancesar/caripela/README.md

 # Caripela
 Mobile app , as a "videogame", for experimenting with Image Recognition/Machine Learning technologies.
-The main idea of this game cames from [this](https://storage.googleapis.com/tfjs-examples/webcam-transfer-learning/dist/index.html)
+The main idea of this game comes from [this](https://storage.googleapis.com/tfjs-examples/webcam-transfer-learning/dist/index.html)

-A game where you can define 4 faces, train a model to reconignice those faces, then play with that.
+A game where you can define 4 faces, train a model to recognize those faces, then play with that.

-First, the images representing the categories is collected and trained the model with that.
+First, the images representing the categories are collected and trained the model with that.
-In this screenshots, the categories are "surprise", "JAJAJJAJA", "zapallo".
+In this screenshot, the categories are "surprise", "JAJAJJAJA", "zapallo".
 Then, the model is being trained to work with those faces-categories.

 ![screenshot-1](./samples.png)